pytorch/pytorch/docs/source/notes/windows.rst

 Visual Studio doesn't support parallel custom task currently.
 As an alternative, we can use ``Ninja`` to parallelize CUDA build tasks.
-It can used by typing only a few lines of code.
+It can be used by typing only a few lines of code.

 .. code-block:: bat